jeff-hykin/universify/story.md

 ```

 Without a node_modules directory what is a developer supposed to `rm -rf` when the packages randomly stop working?
 It can be a challenging idea for many Node devs to grasp, but Deno introduces the idea of packages that don't randomly stop working. -->
+<br><br>

 ## Part 5: Extreme Reliability

-Now that even numbers can be detected, we need to return to the previous runtime issue.
+Now that one of the catestrophic issues is resolved, we need to return to the other.
 Can the bash installer and powershell installer for Deno be crammed into the 3-way hello world?
-What side effects?
+What about side effects?
 What about versioning?

-Although it might make some uncomfortable, there is a very straightforward solution for versioning.
+There is a very straightforward solution for versioning, even if it makes some uncomfortable.
 If the script was tested with Deno 2.4.3, simply have the script install exactly Deno 2.4.3 on the host system.

 What about side effects?
 The Deno installer, like all installers, has side effects.
 Thankfully the Deno installers are 1000 lines shorter than Node's.
 Even better, Deno can execute code as a standalone binary.
 Meaning it is not necessary to modify the user's system.

 By setting `DENO_INSTALL` and `deno_version` followed by commenting out a few sections, we can turn the installer into a mere Deno-version-downloader.
-By having the hello world script download a specific version of Deno to `$HOME/.deno/$deno_version/` we get the benefits of versioning, caching, and prevention of all meaningful side effects (the user's PATH and default Deno version remain untouched).
+By having the work-in-progress script download a specific version of Deno to `$HOME/.deno/$deno_version/` we get the benefits of versioning, caching, and prevention of all meaningful side effects (the user's PATH and default Deno version remain untouched).
 If there is an executable at `$HOME/.deno/$deno_version/` then the script runs itself with that executable.
-If that path is empty, the script downloads the correct version of Deno and tries again.
+If that path is empty, the script downloads the correct version of Deno and then runs itself.

 Put all together, here is the world's first universal script: